-1 John Simmons and Leigh Alexander, "The Determinants of School Achievement: A Review of the Research", Economic Development and Cultural Change, Vol: XXV1, No. 2 (January, 1978), pp. 341-357.
+John Simmons and Leigh Alexander, "The Determinants of School Achievement: A Review of the Research", Economic Development and Cultural Change, Vol: XXVI, No. 2 (January, 1978), pp. 341-357.

-2 See, for example: Harvey Averch, et al., How Effective is Schooling?
-Englewood Cliffs, N.J.: Educational Technology Publications, 1974; Eric Hanashek, "A Reader's Guide to Education Production Functions", Working Paper No. 798, Institution for Social and Policy Studies, Yale University, New Haven, Conn., 1977.

-3 A production function analysis treats education, usually schooling, as a process in which labor and capital "inputs" (such as teachers, books, buildings) are combined to produce "outputs" (for instance, an increase in knowledge, or, more simply, graduates) in the most efficient manner.
+- 2 See, for example: Harvey Averch, et al., How Effective is Schooling?
+Englewood Cliffs, N.J.: Educational Technology Publications, 1974; Eric Hanashek, "A Reader's Guide to Education Production Functions", Working Paper No. 798, Institution for Social and Policy Studies, Yale University, New Haven, Conn., 1977. - 3 A production function analysis treats education, usually schooling, as a process in which labor and capital "inputs" (such as teachers, books, buildings) are combined to produce "outputs" (for instance, an increase in knowledge, or, more simply, graduates) in the most efficient manner.
 Both "inputs" and "outputs" are difficult to specify and measure.
-Strong intercorrelations among "determinants" makes it difficult to sort out their unique effects: similarly schools produce simultaneously several outcomes but research usually deals only with cognitive achievement.
+Strong intercorrelations among "determinants" make it difficult to sort out their unique effects: similarly schools produce simultaneously several outcomes but research usually deals only with cognitive achievement.
 The models used often assume (incorrectly?) linear relationships.
-Results are sensitive to the level of aggregation used.
-Often it is not additions to performance but level of performance that is used.

-4 Henry M. Levin, "Educational Production Theory and Teacher Inputs", Revision of a paper prepared for a July 6-8 conference held at the Educational Finance and Productivity Center of the University of Chicago.
+Results are sensitive to the level of aggregation used. - 4 Henry M. Levin, "Educational Production Theory and Teacher Inputs", Revision of a paper prepared for a July 6-8 conference held at the Educational Finance and Productivity Center of the University of Chicago.
 Stanford University, August, 1978, p.
-4 (mimeograph).

-5 Susanne Mowat, Rapporteur.
-"The Genesis, Conduct and Utilisation Educational Research: A Report on a Workshop Reviewing Four National Education Assessment Studies -- Indonesia, Malaysia, the Philippines, and Thailand", Ottawa: International Development Research Centre.
-The Research Review and Advisory Group, 1978.

-6 For an excellent discussion of concepts and methods associated with production function and classroom traditions of research, see: Rebecca Barr and Robert Dreeben, "Instruction in Classrooms", in Lee S. Shulman (ed.), Review of Research in Education 5, Itasca, Illinois: F.B.
+4 (mimeograph). - 5 Susanne Mowat, Rapporteur.
+"The Genesis, Conduct and Utilisation of Educational Research: A Report on a Workshop Reviewing Four National Education Assessment Studies - Indonesia, Malaysia, the Philippines, and Thailand", Ottawa: International Development Research Centre.
+The Research Review and Advisory Group, 1978. - 6 For an excellent discussion of concepts and methods associated with production function and classroom traditions of research, see: Rebecca Barr and Robert Dreeben, "Instruction in Classrooms", in Lee S. Shulman (ed.), Review of Research in Education 5, Itasca, Illinois: F.B.
 Peacock Publishers, Inc., forthcoming.

-CONTENTS

-PAGE

-Foreword

-Introduction and Summary 1

-The Studies 6

-School Characteristics 13

-Teachers' Characteristics 16

-Student Traits 19

-Implications for Policy and Research 21

-About the Authors

-Annex I Determinants of Achievement by Region

-Determinants of Achievement by Region I

-Regression Equations for Selected Studies (on request) II

-Text Tables

-- Description of Multivariate Studies by Region 1. - 2.
-School Attributes Ranked by Frequency of Study - 3.
-Teacher Attributes Ranked by Frequency of Study - 4.
-Student Attributes Ranked by Frequency of Study - 5.
-Summary of the Determinants - 6.
-Comparison of the 1974 and 1978 Reviews

-Introduction and Summary
+INTRODUCTION AND SUMMARY

-Research exploring why some children learn more in school than others has revealed important issues for planners and educators in developing countries.1 The investigations have used the methods of anthropology, psychology, sociology, economics, linguistics, and statistics.
+Research exploring why some children learn more in school than others has revealed important issues for planners and educators in developing countries.
+The investigations have used the methods of anthropology, psychology, sociology, economics, linguistics, and statistics.
 Some studies have examined the effects of different curricula on student learning, others have concentrated on studies of student and teacher interaction, still others have described as fully as possible what happens in the classroom and during homework.
 A separate group of studies has tried to understand the learning process as a complex system of factors affecting student achievement which includes the influence of family, the characteristics of the student, other non-school experiences and the role of the school.
 These system studies draw on all the disciplines and have been of particular interest to planners and educators because they attempt to estimate the relative effect of the inputs which, in theory, have an impact on student achievement.